benblack769/benblack769.github.io/posts/rants/code2_revisited.md

 post_date: "2024"
 ---

-# Code 2.0
+# Human-powered Code 2.0

 Back in 2017, Andrej Karpathy wrote [an essay titled Software 2.0](https://karpathy.medium.com/software-2-0-a64152b37c35) about how Deep Neural Networks are empowering a shift from building software from code to building software with data.
+This shift is now referred to more often as Code 2.0.
 In particular, when giving meaningful semantic interpretations to raw data coming in from the real world.
 Inspirational problems include:

 1. Industrial production quality control: is this image of a good product or a faulty product?
 2. Digital diagnosis: Is this patient healthy, and if not, what is wrong with them?
 Where is the anomalous issue on the large/detailed scan?